malanlab/malanlab.github.io/index.md

 ## Mission

 <div class="card">

-To advance understanding of brain function using computational neuroscience and neuroengineering approaches.
+To advance understanding of brain function using computational neuroscience and neuroengineering approaches, while developing objective neural biomarkers and translational neurotechnology for neurological disorders.

 </div>

 ---